+V.A.1.a).(1) The program must maintain records of all evaluations required in this section, and these must be made available on review of the program.
+(Core) V.A.1.a).(2) In addition to periodic assessments, there must be an annual evaluation procedure, which must include a written examination of the knowledge base, as well as a formal documented clinical skills examination.
+(Core) V.A.1.a).(3) Fellows' teaching abilities should be documented by evaluations from faculty members and/or learners.
+(Detail) evaluation must be documented at the completion of the ssignment.
+(Core) •

-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

+V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and.
+(Core)

+V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)